The Bankrate promise

 Find a trusted real estate agent

-No matter what happens to the real estate market over the next months and years, if you’re thinking about buying or selling a home, it’s a good idea to work with a knowledgeable real estate agent.
+No matter what happens to the real estate market over the next months and years, if you’re thinking about buying or selling a home, it’s a always good idea to work with a knowledgeable real estate agent.
 A good agent can give you insight into your local market and determine a fair price for properties in your area.